Frequently Asked Questions

 What are the check-in/check-out times?

-Check-in time is from 4pm – 9:30pm.
-Arrivals after 9:30pm must be by prior arrangement, with a surcharge payable on arrival of £25.00.
+Check-in time is from 4pm – 8pm.
+Arrivals after 8pm must be by prior arrangement, with a surcharge payable online of £25.00.
 Arrivals after midnight cannot be accommodated and guests will have to check in the following morning.

 Check-out time is by 10am.
 If you wish to have an extended check-out time please contact the Rental Manager (their details will be provided on confirmation of your booking) who may be able to accommodate your request.
 If so this will attract a £25 surcharge.